Alessandra Ambrosio Sizzles In A Revealing Silk Gown On Instagram

 One fan wrote that Alessandra looks absolutely stunning, while another said that she is one of the sexiest Brazilian models alive.
 Another commentator agreed and said that Brazilian women are the most beautiful women on Earth.

-The 37-year-old model also posted a group picture of herself wherein she posed with fellow Victoria’s Secret models from Brazil, including Lais Ribeiro, Adriana Lima, and Isabeli Fontana — each of whom looked stunning in their own right, which proves that Brazilian woman are, indeed, really beautiful.
+The 37-year-old model also posted a group picture of herself wherein she posed with fellow Victoria’s Secret models from Brazil, including Lais Ribeiro, Adriana Lima, and Isabeli Fontana — each of whom looked stunning in their own right, which proves that Brazilian women are, indeed, really beautiful.
 The said picture also gained a lot of traction and amassed more than 300,000 likes and close to 17,00 comments wherein fans drooled over the four beautiful ladies.

 Prior to posting the said pictures from the Oscar event, the stunner shared a very cute picture of herself wherein she was featured wearing a very casual sweater with a hoodie which she teamed with a pair of jeans.
 Even though the picture was monochromatic, it appeared that the model applied minimal makeup to pull off a very simple look.